Fish Species found at Odell Lake

 Lake Trout or Mackinaw:

 Lake trout (Salvelinus namaycush) is a freshwater char living mainly in lakes in northern North America.
 Other names for it include mackinaw, lake char (or charr), touladi, togue, and grey trout.
-In Lake Superior, it can also be variously known as siscowet, paperbelly and lean.
+In Lake Superior, it can also be variously known as siscowet, paperbelly, and lean.
 The lake trout is prized both as a game fish and as a food fish.

-Kokanee
+Kokanee (Salmon)

-Kokanee are the land-locked form of sockeye salmon.
+Kokanee are the landlocked form of sockeye salmon.
 Because they never migrate out to the ocean to feed, kokanee are often much smaller than sockeye.
-However, other than their size, kokanee have very similar identifying characteristics as sockeye.
+However, other than their size, kokanee have very similar identifying characteristics to sockeye.
 Most kokanee live in a lake for most of their lives, so you can usually see them spawning near the edge of a lake or in a small tributary that feeds into a lake.

 Rainbow Trout